 To find notifications of updates to EC2Config, go to the Amazon EC2 forum.
+For more information about the changes in each version, see the What's New section on the download page.

 To verify the version of EC2Config included with your Windows AMI